Moving In Together? 15 Relationship-Saving Tips From the Experts

 Communication can make or break a relationship, especially during times of stress.
 While there are plenty of things to discuss before moving in together, the true test will be how well you keep having those conversations long after you sign the lease and unpack your boxes.

-13. Know How To Approach Conflict.
+13. Know How To Approach Conflict

 “It’s really easy to point a finger and see what our partner is doing,” writes Solomon.
 “It’s harder to see how our words and actions contribute to a problem.”

-14. Above All, Have Fun!
+14. Have Some Fun!

 Kristin Hanes is a freelance writer and blogger living in San Francisco.
 Her work has appeared in SF Gate, Marie Claire, and Realtor.com, among other publications.